Best Games Like Mass Effect

 Overall, The Outer Worlds will perhaps feel more like a Bethesda RPG than a BioWare one in specific aspects, but considering the concept and considering Obsidian’s outstanding track record, it’s easy to see why this game has been such a hit among sci-fi RPG fans.

-Once again, we have a game that differs from Mass Effect both in terms of gameplay mechanics and the setting – it is an action RPG primarily played in first person, and it takes place in a post-apocalyptic wasteland that used to be the United States.
+Once again, we have a game that differs from Mass Effect both in terms of gameplay mechanics and the setting – it is an action RPG primarily played in first person, and it takes place in a post-apocalyptic wilderness that used to be the United States.

 However, New Vegas does a great job in departments that most RPGs tend to struggle with.
 It creates an immersive world with well-written NPCs, a variety of great quests with diverging storylines and a great deal of player agency that give the game a ton of replay value.
 It is a game that manages to be serious, humorous, and everything in between, all at the same time.